spine-tools/AmBIENCe2ABM/README.md

 A Python package for processing [AmBIENCe project](https://ambience-project.eu/) EU-wide building stock datasets for [ArchetypeBuildingModel.jl](https://github.com/vttresearch/ArchetypeBuildingModel).

+>[!NOTE]
-**NOTE!
-The AmBIENCe project deliverables used as raw data for this tool are not included under `data_sources/ambience/` because their licensing is yet unclear.
-Please refer to the References section for where to find the required raw data deliverables.**
+>The AmBIENCe project deliverables used as raw data for this tool are not included under `data_sources/ambience/` because their licensing is yet unclear.
+>Please refer to the References section for where to find the required raw data deliverables.

+>[!WARNING]
-**NOTE!
-The heat source distributions according to the AmBIENCe data seem highly unreliable, use at own risk!
-Aggregating over the heat source distributions recommended.**
+>The heat source distributions according to the AmBIENCe data seem highly unreliable, use at own risk!
+>Aggregating over the heat source distributions recommended.

+>[!WARNING]
-**NOTE!
-The geometries of some of the reference buildings seem highly unrealistic, especially for Cyprus.
-High level of aggregation over the building stock recommended.**
+>The geometries of some of the reference buildings seem highly unrealistic, especially for Cyprus.
+>High level of aggregation over the building stock recommended.

+>[!CAUTION]
+>The AmBIENCe dataset contains no parameters for ventilation and infiltration, which can account for 50+% of building heat losses.
+>This needs to be corrected one way or another when this dataset is used.

 ## Key contents